bardia-ardakanian/bardia-ardakanian.github.io/_projects/6_project.md

 github_link: https://github.com/bardia-ardakanian/AL-VAE
 ---

-This project focuses on **improving the training process of the Single Shot MultiBox Detector (SSD)** by integrating a deep active learning framework.
-The method filters out the most informative images from the dataset, reducing manual labeling efforts while improving the model's performance.
+This project focuses on **enhancing the training process of the Single Shot MultiBox Detector (SSD)** through the integration of a deep active learning framework.
+By prioritizing the most informative images from a pool of unlabeled data, the framework significantly reduces manual labeling efforts while improving model accuracy and efficiency.

-### Key Contributions
+### Key Contributions and Methodology

-- **Active Learning Framework:**
-  - Developed a dual-scoring system that combines **Variant Autoencoder (VAE) reconstruction loss** and SSD detector loss to rank and prioritize images.
-  - Utilized fixed weights on unlabeled data for consistent and effective image selection.

-- **Efficient Data Utilization:**
-  - Reduced manual labeling requirements by focusing on the most informative samples from the **unlabeled pool**.
-  - Implemented a **sorting function** to systematically improve the quality of data used for training.

-### Methodology

-- **Variant Autoencoder (VAE):**
-  - Used VAE to analyze and reconstruct images, calculating a reconstruction loss as a measure of informativeness.
-  - This loss, combined with SSD detection loss, allowed effective ranking of images for training.

-- **Iterative Training:**
-  - Curated and updated the labeled dataset iteratively through active learning.
-  - Focused training on high-priority samples identified by the scoring system, improving efficiency.

-### Features

-- **Variational Autoencoder (VAE):**
-  - Evaluates the information content of images to assess their potential for enhancing model training.
-- **Active Learning:**
-  - Focuses on selecting data samples that provide the highest impact on SSD training.
-- **Dual-Scoring System:**
-  - Combines metrics from VAE and SSD to rank and select the most useful images.
+At the core of this framework is a **dual-scoring system** that evaluates the informativeness of each image using two complementary loss metrics: the **reconstruction loss** from a Variational Autoencoder (VAE) and the **detection loss** from the SSD model.
+The VAE analyzes and reconstructs input images, with its reconstruction loss (`L_reconstruction`) serving as a measure of how unique or underexplored an image is in the dataset.
+Images with higher reconstruction loss are flagged as potentially valuable for training, as they represent regions of the data distribution that the model has yet to fully understand.

+Simultaneously, the SSD model evaluates each image’s **detection loss** (`L_detection`), which reflects how much the image can contribute to improving object detection accuracy.
+These two metrics are combined into a single scoring function:
+**Score = α × L_reconstruction + β × L_detection**,
+where `α` and `β` are weights used to balance the importance of the VAE and SSD contributions.
+This scoring function ranks images, enabling the system to prioritize the most impactful ones for labeling and subsequent training.

+The framework operates iteratively, selecting and labeling the highest-ranked images in each cycle.
+As new data is incorporated, the SSD model’s performance improves progressively, while the VAE continues to identify novel and diverse samples from the unlabeled pool.
+This iterative approach ensures efficient use of limited labeling resources while achieving rapid convergence and improved detection performance.

-### Impact
+### Technical Impact

-- Reduced the overall labeling workload by selectively training on key samples.
-- Achieved better accuracy and faster convergence for SSD training.
-- Made the framework scalable for large datasets, enabling practical applications in object detection.
+By strategically filtering and prioritizing images, the framework significantly reduces the time and cost associated with manual labeling.
+It scales efficiently to large datasets, making it a practical solution for real-world object detection challenges.
+The combination of the VAE and SSD enables the system to balance novelty and utility in data selection, resulting in faster training and higher model accuracy.

 ### GitHub Repository

-Explore the PyTorch implementation and codebase for this project on [GitHub](https://github.com/bardia-ardakanian/AL-VAE).
-The repository includes setup instructions, source code, and detailed documentation.
+The full PyTorch implementation and documentation are available on [GitHub](https://github.com/bardia-ardakanian/AL-VAE).
+This repository provides all necessary resources for reproducing the results and adapting the framework to other object detection tasks.

 ### Related Publications